UsabilityEngineering/ux-portfolio-mnguyen1996/j02/README.md

 <img src="on.jpg" alt="on" width="400"/>

-As I turn on the air fryer, you can see that there are a lot of more buttons that litted up, including the temperature and the cook time in digital number.
+As I turn on the air fryer, you can see that there are a lot of more buttons that litted up such as presets and also the temperature and the cook time in digital number format.